mnot/I-D/link-hint/draft.md

 For example, a client might receive a hint that the PUT method is allowed on all "widget" resources.
 This means that generally, the client can PUT to them, but a specific resource might reject a PUT based upon access control or other considerations.

 More fine-grained information might be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedby" link relation).

-This specification defines a set of common hints for HTTP (and HTTPS) links, based upon information that's discoverable by directly interacting with resources.
-It also establishes a registry for future hints.

 Notational Conventions